How to Buy, Store & Cook Mushrooms

 Sauces, Soups and Broths

-Sauces Mushrooms are a perfect partner for tomatoes and garlic.
+Mushrooms are a perfect partner for tomatoes and garlic.
 Delicious when added to a tomato sauce or pasta sauce recipe, where its smooth texture blends seamlessly.

-Soup For maximum flavour in your mushroom soup, use both fresh portobello mushrooms and dried shiitake and porcini mushrooms, adding the mushroom soaking liquid into the pot.
+For maximum flavour in your mushroom soup, use fresh portobello mushrooms and dried shiitake and porcini mushrooms, adding the mushroom soaking liquid into the pot.
 Finish by grating some dried mushroom over the top.
 On special occasions and when they're in season, upgrade to truffle shavings.

-Broth Smoky shiitake mushrooms are commonly used in Asian broths and soups like Miso soup.
+Smoky shiitake mushrooms are commonly used in Asian broths and soups like Miso soup.

 Risottos